Cinnamon Swirl Sourdough Bread Recipe: No Stress, No Leaks

 FAQs

-Can you add icing to the top?
+Can I add icing to the top?

 Definitely!
 My mom loves to drizzle hers with a little icing.
 Just mix together 2 tablespoons of softened butter, 2-3 tablespoons of softened cream cheese, about 3/4 cup of powdered sugar, and a splash of vanilla.
 If you like your icing thicker, you can add more powdered sugar.
 Spread it on top of each slice like you would butter.